slackapi/java-slack-sdk/docs/guides/modals.md

 #### `view_closed` requests (only when `notify_on_close` is `true`)

 Your app can optionally receive [view_closed payloads](https://api.slack.com/reference/interaction-payloads/views#view_closed) whenever a user clicks on the Cancel or x buttons.
-These buttons are standard in all app modals.
+These buttons are standard, not blocks, in all app modals.
 To receive the `view_closed` payload when this happens, set `notify_on_close` to `true` when creating a view with [views.open](https://api.slack.com/methods/views.open) and [views.push](https://api.slack.com/methods/views.push) methods.

 All you need to do to handle the `view_closed` requests are: